jrddp/vscode-tagsurfer/README.md

 - When surrounding an inline selection, the tag defaults to a `<span>` and surrounds selected text directly.
 - When surrounding a block selection, the tag defaults to a `<div>` and surrounds selected text on surrounding lines.
-  - These are both configurable via `tagSurfer.defaultBlockTag` and `tagSurfer.defaultInlineTag`.

 The cursor will be placed at the start of the name of the new opening tag, so it can be easily edited.
 I recommend using this alongside the Auto Rename Tag extension.